-Fermenting tomatoes is so so easy.
-It’s a great, healthy way to preserve tomatoes without cooking a sauce and it takes minutes to prepare a huge jar.
-I’ll show you step by step how to ferment tomatoes and you can find the printable card at the end of the tutorial.
+Fermenting tomatoes is a great way to preserve tomatoes without cooking them and it takes minutes to prepare a huge jar.
+Learn how to lacto ferment tomatoes and use your fermented tomatoes as a side dish, in salads, or add them to sandwiches.

 My vegetable garden always consists of tomato plants.
 The garden just doesn’t feel complete without tomatoes in it.
 I usually plant a few different varieties, some are especially for canning and some for eating fresh in salads or sandwiches (like my favorite Matt’s Wild tomatoes although, I can those as well).

 I can crushed tomatoes, can stewed tomatoes, and I can tomato sauce.
 We eat a lot of them fresh or I use fresh tomatoes to make pasta or pizza sauce (sometimes I freeze it).
 There are a million uses for tomatoes, and we always anxiously wait for the plants to produce but there are times during the growing season when tomatoes are coming faster than we can consume them or handle them.